CyberMiles/blog/content/post/20190502-fairplay-creator-en.md

 ![](/images/20190502-fairplay-03.png)

 Scan the above QR code with your CMT Wallet to create a new FairPlay drawing.
-The screenshots below shows how to fill out a title and description, upload a product photo, and specify the drawing rules.
-Once the drawing smart contract is created, you will see a QR code that can you save and share with potential participants.
+The screenshots below show how to fill out a title and description, upload a product photo, and specify the drawing rules.
+Once the drawing smart contract is created, you will see a QR code that you can save and share with potential participants.

 ![](/images/20190502-fairplay-04.png)